 BCI live: Brain computer Interface – long-term interface for verbal expression

-Project Summary: The objective was to develop a robust communication system for people with severe paralysis that is easy to use and even applicable when the oculomotor abilities are impaired.
-The system control was based on efficient algorithms and a general classificator using not only a visual but also an auditory speller “driven” by the patient.
-For this purpose, a new electrode cap with special electrodes has been developed that assures a good signal quality over several hours and comfort for the user at home.
-The sensor and amplification technology have been adapted to the special requirements.
-The prototype had been used by a group of patients under the guidance of the Tuebingen research group in order to identify and eliminate remaining problems.
+Project Summary: The objective was to develop a robust communication system for people with severe paralysis that is easy to use and even applicable when oculomotor abilities are impaired.
+The system control was based on efficient algorithms and a general classifier using not only a visual but also an auditory speller “driven” by the patient.
+For this purpose, a new electrode cap with special electrodes was developed that assures a good signal quality over several hours and comfort for the user at home.
+The sensor and amplification technology have been adapted to meet the special requirements.
+The prototype was used by a group of patients under the guidance of the Tuebingen research group in order to identify and eliminate remaining problems.
 A range of ethical questions were examined as well.

 Collaborators/Partners: Technische Universität Berlin, Machine Learning Group; University of Tuebingen, Institute of Medical Psychology and Behavioral Neurobiology